Francis Fukuyama: Views following Russian invasion of Ukraine

 In a 2022 interview with El País, Fukuyama expressed support for social democratic policies: "In Germany, the Netherlands, Scandinavia, you've had social democratic parties in power for a long time.
 [They've] done a lot of redistribution – you don't get this kind of polarized politics and you have an alternation between the center-left and center-right, which I think is much healthier."
 However, Fukuyama also said that he "was never opposed to social democracy.
 I think that it really depends on the historical period and the degree of state intervention.
 By the 1960s, many social democratic societies had become mired in low growth [and] high inflation.
 At that point, I think it was important to roll some of that back.
 That is, in fact, what happened in Scandinavia.
 Most of those countries reduced tax rates, reduced levels of regulation and therefore became more productive.
 But I think that in the current period, we need more social democracy, especially in the United States."

 On June 29, 2023, at an event hosted by Stanford University, Fukuyama met with the delegation from the Azov Brigade, posing for a picture with them and expressing his support "to Ukraine on [their] sure way to victory."

+In a 2026 interview with Jacobin, Fukuyama stated that he no longer considered himself a conservative, characterising himself as a "classic social democrat" instead.
+He affirmed a belief in regulated markets with "a certain amount of distribution", arguing that this type of mixed economy was a "winning formula" post-World War II and suggesting that moving away from this was one of the reasons for increasing political instability in recent decades.
+However, he also described himself as more conservative regarding "certain cultural issues", especially identity politics, and welcomed an increasing focus on economic equality over identity politics among progressives in the Democratic Party.
+He also described Zohran Mamdani's approach to governing as mayor of New York City as "politically pretty smart", noting Mamdani's partial embrace of deregulation as advocated by the abundance movement and arguing that this was a necessity to deliver his agenda successfully.